piotrbach/piotrbach/README.md

 ### Hi!
 I'm Piotr.  👋

-.NET Architect and Umbraco expert who holds dual degrees in Computer Science (M.Sc.) and Mathematics (M.S.).<br> With over a decade of commercial programming experience since 2008, his professional journey is driven by a profound passion for crafting complex web solutions.<br>
+I'm a .NET Architect and Umbraco expert, holding dual degrees in Computer Science (M.Sc.) and Mathematics (M.S.).
+I've been involved in commercial programming since 2008, which gives me over a decade of experience in this field.
+My professional journey is fueled by a deep passion for developing complex web solutions.
-Primary focused on the Umbraco platform, which he believes is the ultimate content management framework tailored for business growth and innovation.
+I primarily focus on the Umbraco platform, which I consider the ultimate content management framework for fostering business growth and innovation.

-I find pleasure in sharing my knowledge and learnings.<br> Below, you can find some of my popular publications and collaborations:
+I take great pleasure in sharing my knowledge and learnings.
+Below, you can find some of my popular publications and collaborations:

 ## Umbraco CMS
 * [Understanding the confusion between Created and Published Dates in Umbraco](https://umbracare.net/blog/understanding-the-confusion-between-created-and-published-dates-in-umbraco/)